 - Azusa Babazono (Gochisosan).

-I get the best feelings from the trailer, since characters seem to be exactly as they were drawn back in 2010 and the story has a charismatic bunch.
+I get the best feelings from the trailer.
+Characters look a lot alike in the manga version of 2010 and the story has a charismatic bunch.
 If you haven’t yet watched the anime, you should, it’s totally fun!
 If not, you can wait for this production to air, while watching the trailer: